 Economic rights are generally associated with the commercial exploitation of a certain work of authorship and are the rights of recordal, reproduction, translation, adaptation, distribution, rental, public performance, broadcasting and presentation of the work to the public, and the import of copies.
-Public lending of works of authorship is allowed to all kinds of libraries, in principle at a reasonable fee, which is payable by these libraries to the collective management organisations of the beneficiaries.
+Public lending of works of authorship is allowed to all kinds of libraries, in principle at a reasonable fee, which is payable by these libraries to the collective management organisations of the beneficiaries.[2]

 Under the Copyright Law, moral rights cannot, in principle, be waived or transferred, but they can be inherited.
 However, authors are generally entitled to assign (in effect transfer) or license their economic rights in respect of a certain work of authorship.
-Authors reserve the right to revoke such license or transfer if their works remain exploited within a reasonable amount of time, and are entitled to receive at least once a year comprehensive information on the exploitation of their works (transparency obligation).
+Authors reserve the right to revoke such licence or transfer if their works remain exploited within a reasonable amount of time, and are entitled to receive comprehensive information on the exploitation of their works (transparency obligation) at least once a year.[3]